 The City Plaza hotel is a squat.
 There are over 60,000 refugees in Greece and in April 2016 this empty hotel was taken over to house some of them.
 The hotel is in an area of Athens called Exarcheia (Εξάρχεια) which is controlled by anarchists and where the police do not go.
-What Alex said about Exarcheia echoed what I had heard in the same bar in February when I spoke to two people raising funds to teach skateboarding to refugees in Athens.
+What Alex said about Exarcheia echoed what I had heard in the same bar in February from two people raising funds to teach skateboarding to refugees in Athens (see related articles).

 He presented a slide of statistics.
 The seven storey hotel has 126 rooms with over 100 families living there, including 165 children, 115 women, 100 men and 35 volunteers.
 One photograph showed tents pitched inside the lobby, something that is done because he said, there are not enough rooms.
 The occupants get hot water for an hour every two days.
 There is a very long waiting list for refugees wanting to stay there.